 Can you fly to Hawaii and the tropics?
 The answer is, “Yes, starting this month.”
 American, United, Alaska, and Hawaiian Airlines have announced service and testing for passengers.
 Some of the most beautiful places in the world are opening up for American travel in October.
 The blue waters of Hawaii, the Caribbean, Costa Rica, and Mexico will be yours.
 While there, give yourself a much-deserved reward and dive into luscious, local foods.

-Poke is one of the main dishes you’ll find in Hawaii.
-It’s usually made with ahi tuna, and the fish can be raw, cooked, or cubed.
-It’s rich and filled with flavorful ingredients such as sea salt, soy, sesame seeds and oil, limu seaweed, onions, and chili pepper.
-Some restaurants now serve it with pork or chicken instead of seafood.
-Ask, and the cook will make it just the way you want it.
+Poke is one of the main dishes you’ll find in Hawaii, and means “cut into chunks” in Hawaiian.
+It’s usually made with raw ahi tuna, marinated with flavorful ingredients such as sea salt, soy, sesame seeds and oil, limu seaweed, onions, and chili pepper.
+If you ask for a poke bowl, it will be served on a bed of warm rice.
+Some restaurants now offer tofu, pork or chicken instead of seafood.

 When it’s time for dessert, order Haupia.
 It’s a traditional Hawaiian treat, and therefore no surprise that it’s made from coconut.
 A coconut’s cream is mixed with arrowroot and baked in the ground.
 (Sometimes it’s baked with the main course at a luau.)
 These days, underground cooking is often left behind.
 In that case, the cream is boiled and arrowroot or corn starch is added to thicken the juice.
 Then it’s chilled.
 Imagine a soft ball of smooth coconut to finish a meal . . . heaven.